alexswerner/snapper_sync/README.md

 * The script has to be executed as root to create new snapshots
 * A sample configuration is supplied in the file backup.cfg
-* Some integrity checks are implemented
+* Some integrity checks are implemented (required free disk space, correct backup medium mounted)
-** required free disk space
-** correct backup medium mounted

 ### Usage
 $> snapper_sync.py backup.cfg